n1kunjagrwl/Gait-analysis/README.md

-# Gait-analysis
-GAIT ANALYSIS FOR PARKINSON’S SEVERITY CLASSIFICATION

-This project is now under consideration for publication, once the paper is accepted I will add the files in this repository.

-Abstract:
+# Gait Analysis for Parkinson’s Severity Classification

+---

+📢 ***This project is currently under review for publication.
+Relevant files, code, and models will be added upon acceptance.***

+---

+## 🧠 Abstract

 Parkinson’s Disease (PD) is a progressively advancing neurological condition, with its severity often evaluated through clinical assessment utilizing the Hoehn and Yahr (H&Y) staging scale.
 Such assessments are highly dependent on the clinician’s skill, making the process subjective and sometimes inconsistent.
 To address this shortcoming, this article introduces a machine learning-based gait classification system that can help doctors properly identify the stages of